NeuroTech-Leuven/BrainBrowsR/docs/virtual_environments.md

 # Virtual Environments

-Virtual environments allow the user to manage depenedencies across multiple projects.
+Virtual environments allow the user to manage dependencies across multiple projects.
 Some projects might require different versions of different packages.

-To create virtual environment, we use a tool called venv.
+To create a virtual environment, we use a tool called venv.

-First create a new directory that will contain the virtual environment.
+First, create a new directory that will contain the virtual environment.

 ```bash
 mkdir .venv
 ```

-Proceed to create the virtualenv using this command
+Proceed to create the virtual env using this command

 ```bash
 python -m venv .venv
 ```

-Finally we need to activate the virtual environment using
+Finally, we need to activate the virtual environment using

 On Unix or Mac: